dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

   This code tries to check if the user has been here before, and if not sends the user to their language's landing page.

   It has a lot of problems!
-  * If you have cookies blocked/disabled, you just redirect forever!
+  Eg: If you have cookies blocked/disabled, you just redirect forever!
-  * When cookie expires, we try to redirect user even if they've been here before.
-  * What we care about now: performance!
+  And what we care about now, performance.
 </div>

 --end--